 For More Information

-Interim Director, Office of the Arts
+Acting Director, Office of the Arts

 The Office of the Arts was founded in 2003 to cultivate the performing, visual, and cultural arts at Brandeis University as an essential component of a liberal arts education and research study.
 It advocates that participation in the arts is essential to humanistic learning and social transformation.

 The Office of the Arts is dedicated to: